SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 ##### choice

-The default initiators (my term) are those used in natural languages.
+»⟮The default initiators⟯« (my term) are those ⟮＿initiators＿⟯ used ⟮in ＿natural languages＿⟯.
-The default initiators are diaaphragm+ribs+loungs, glottis and tongue.
+⟮＿The default initiators＿⟯ are ⟮diaphragm+ribs+loungs⟯, ⟮glottis⟯ and ⟮tongue⟯.
-The two non-default initiators are only used in disordered speech or other special circumstances.
+The ⟮two⟯ »⟮non-default initiators⟯« are ⟮only used⟯ in ⟮disordered speech⟯ or ⟮other special circumstances⟯.
-The two non-default initators are the cheeks and esophagus.
+The two ⟮＿non-default initators＿⟯ are ⟮the cheeks⟯ and ⟮esophagus⟯.
-The esophagus is used as an initiator in the case of a larygectomy.
+⟮The esophagus⟯ is used as ⟮＿an initiator＿⟯ in the case of ⟮a larygectomy⟯.

 #### air direction